Unfinished Wooden Shutters

 Movable horizontal slats contained within a shutter panel.

-A rectangular cavity in shutter stile for inserting a hinge – allowing a tighter fit to the side of the window or hang strip.
+A rectangular cavity in shutter stile for inserting a hinge – allowing a tighter fit to the side of the window or frame.

 A single shutter.
 Most shutter units consist of more than one shutter panel.